+When developing their performing skills on their two selected instruments or on instrument and voice, learners may work either individually or in groups.
 Regular practice and rehearsal time will allow learners to build up their performing experience and help them master technical control of their two instrument(s), or instrument and voice.
-A list of approved instruments for the Course is provided on the SQA website: www.sqa.org.uk.
+A list of approved instruments for this Course is provided on SQA's website: www.sqa.org.uk